icerockdev/moko-resources/README.md

 ```
 If You don't setup base name of framework, then his name will be like module name: shared.
-If Your module has compound name like: mpp-Library, then base name should be like: "mpp_Library"
+If Your module has compound name like: mpp-Library, then base name will be like: "mpp_Library"
 The copyFrameworkResourcesToApp task is generated with capitalized base name of your framework.

 #### Without org.jetbrains.kotlin.native.cocoapods